Features new to Windows Vista: Imaging

 Windows Imaging Component (WIC) is a new extensible imaging framework that allows applications supporting the framework to automatically get support of installed codecs for graphics file formats.
+It was later ported back to Windows XP SP3.

 Windows Presentation Foundation applications also automatically support the installed image codecs.
 Developers can write their own image codecs for their specific image file formats.
 Windows Vista ships with the BMP, GIF, HD Photo, JPEG, PNG, and TIFF codecs.
 Codecs for RAW image formats used generally by high-end digital cameras are also supported in this manner.
 Windows Explorer and Windows Photo Gallery are based on this new framework and can thus view and organize images in any format for which the necessary codecs are installed.

 HD Photo (previously known as Windows Media Photo) is a new photographic still graphics file format that supports features such as high-dynamic-range imaging, lossy as well as lossless compression, up to 32-bpp fixed or floating point representation, transparency, RGB, CMYK and n-channel color spaces, Radiance RGBE, embedded ICC color profiles, multiple images per file and support for Exif and XMP metadata formats.
 It is the preferred image format for XPS documents.